-Analytic Geometry And Calculus Prerequisites: MATH 030 with a grade of "C" or better.
+Analytic Geometry and Calculus

+Prerequisite: MATH 030 with a grade of C or better.
 Course Advisory: SCC minimum English standard.
 A continuation of the calculus of functions of one variable (MATH 030).
 Topics included are the fundamental theorem of calculus, techniques of integration, numerical methods of integration, functions of several variables, elementary differential equations, and infinite series.
+Lab hours may be scheduled or TBA depending on the section.
+Students are expected to complete both the lecture and lab portion of the course.
 Three hours lecture, one hour lab.